Complex Bounded Operators in Isabelle/HOL: Complex Bounded Operators

 We can now state the definition of the Loewner order: \begin{isabelletop} [* (* To avoid `Bad head of lhs: existing constant "(≤)"` message: *) no_notation less_eq (‹(‹notation=‹infix ≤››_/ ≤ _)› [51, 51] 50) syntax "_less_eq" :: ‹'a ⇒ 'a ⇒ 'a› ("(_/ ≤ _)" [51, 51] 50) parse_translation ‹[("_less_eq", fn ctxt => fn [t,u] => Free("dummy", dummyT) $ t $ u)]› *]definition ‹A ≤ B ⟷ (if heterogenous_same_type_cblinfun TYPE('a[*::chilbert_space*]) TYPE('b[*::chilbert_space*]) then ∀ψ::'b. ψ ∙⇩C ((B-A) *⇩V heterogenous_cblinfun_id *⇩V ψ) ≥ 0 else (A=B))› \end{isabelletop} Note that when \isatyp{'a}=\isatyp{'b}, the if-condition is true and \isaconst{heterogenous_cblinfun_id} is the identity, so this simplifies to: \begin{isabelletop} lemma less_eq_cblinfun_def: ‹A ≤ B ⟷ (∀ψ. ψ ∙⇩C (A *⇩V ψ) ≤ ψ ∙⇩C (B *⇩V ψ))›[* sorry *] \end{isabelletop} \idxlemma{less_eq_cblinfun_def} So in this case, we have indeed defined the Loewner order.

 However, note that $\leq$ is now also defined (if somewhat arbitrarily) on \isatyp{'a ⇒⇩C⇩L 'b} for \isatyp{'a}$\neq$\isatyp{'b}.
 Either \isaterm{heterogenous_same_type_cblinfun TYPE('a[*::chilbert_space*]) TYPE('a)} holds, then $\leq$ is the Loewner order up to a (somewhat arbitrary) identification of the isomorphic types \isatyp{'a} and \isatyp{'b}.
 Or it doesn't hold, then $\leq$ is the equality.
 In both cases, we can still derive that $\leq$ is, e.g., a partial order (type class \isaclass{order}) since both the Loewner order and equality are partial orders.
-(And similarly \isatyp{cblinfun} is an instance of any type class that both the Loewner order and equality satisfy.
-Since equality is quite well-behaved, we expect this to work for most type classes that we would expect the Loewner order to satisfy.)

-Note that due to the use of the constant \isaconst{unitary} in the definition, all the above only works when \isatyp{'a :: chilbert_space}, not for arbitrary inner product spaces.
+And similarly, \isatyp{cblinfun} is an instance of any type class that both the Loewner order and equality satisfy.
+Since equality is quite well-behaved, we expect this to work for most type classes that we would expect the Loewner order to satisfy.Note that due to the use of the constant \isaconst{unitary} in the definition, all the above only works when \isatyp{'a :: chilbert_space}, not for arbitrary inner product spaces.
 It might be possible to refine the approach above to get the definition of the Loewner order to work without assuming Hilbert spaces but we have not explored this.

 \paragraph{Positive operators and the Loewner order (properties).} A square bounded operator \isaterm{A} is called positive iff \isaterm{ψ ∙⇩C (A *⇩V ψ) ≥ 0} for all \isaterm{ψ}.
 Besides being a very important concept in its own right, it also gives rise to a natural ordering of operators, the Loewner order: \isaterm{A ≤ B} iff \isaterm{B - A} is positive.
 We thus define the Loewner order as \isaterm{A ≤ B ⟷ (∀ψ. ψ ∙⇩C (A *⇩V ψ) ≤ ψ ∙⇩C (B *⇩V ψ))}.
 (See the previous subsection for Isabelle-specific subtleties involved here, and an explanation why we only define this for operators over \textit{Hilbert spaces}.)
 We can then write \isaterm{A ≥ 0} to denote that \isaterm{A} is positive.